 Our senior citizens have many hours of leisure time on their hands, but not always with plenty of activities to enthuse them.
 My 73 year old mother absolutely blooms between...

 Yesterday I shared a document I recently found which summarised points from a training session with college LSAs.
-We were examining how our own behaviours can have a real impact on the behaviour of others.
-In particular, we discussed how some of our own actions can actually create conflict or diffuse conflict.
+We were examining how our own behaviours can have a real impact on the behaviour in class.
+In particular, we discussed how some of our own actions can actually create conflict or defuse conflict.
 Those who believe that we all have the power to bring incidents from hot to cool are those who are most successful at it.
 Gaining knowledge and skills are all part of securing that belief.

 The activity, shared with me by a former colleague who had previously attended some behaviour training from Dave Vizard (www.behaviourmatters.com), was contextualised for the classroom.

-Summary points from the activity: List 3 ways in which you could diffuse conflict
+Summary points from the activity: List 3 ways in which you could defuse conflict